kyegomez/Open-Cursor-Agent/README.md

 ## Acknowledgments

-Built with the Swarms framework and inspired by the Cursor Agent architecture.
-Special thanks to the open-source community for their contributions to AI agent development.
+**Special Thanks**: To [Swarms Team](https://twitter.com/swarms_corp) and the entire Swarms community for building the infrastructure that makes advanced AI agents accessible to everyone.
+This project stands on the shoulders of giants.